 Lisa Marie Alatorre, MA is a community organizer, educator, and writer with over 20 years experience fighting for the abolition of imprisonment, policing, and oppression as a response to social problems and instead shifting towards care, healing, and transformation.
 Born and raised in Peoria, Arizona, she is currently based out of rural Washington state.
 She is a Queer Femme of Indigenous, Mexican, and Jewish descent.

-Her long list of passions include voraciously reading, cooking+baking, making/altering clothes, gardening and permaculture, volunteering, learning, parenting, and media-making.
+Her long list of passions include voraciously reading, cooking+baking, community building and repairing, making/altering clothes, gardening and permaculture, volunteering, learning, writing, parenting, and media-making.

 To contact Lisa Marie, email her at: lisa.alatorre[at]gmail.com